FarmDyn/documentation/docs/template/fertilization_ordinance.md

     (6) a binding fertiliser planning, (7) compulsory low-emission manure application techniques.

- The equations regarding the Fertilisation Ordinance are mainly found in the Fertilisation Ordinance module (duev_module.gms).
-Measures with regard to the storage capacity are partly found in the manure module.
+ The equations regarding the Fertilisation Ordinance are mainly found in the Fertilisation Ordinance module (*duev\_module.gms*).
+Measures with regard to the storage capacity are partly found in the *manure module*.
 FarmDyn is used to asses the revision of the Fertilisation Ordinance in 2017.
 Therefore, the Ordinance from 2007 and 2017 can be directly selected in the GUI to activate the corresponding measures.
 In addition, thresholds and requirements can be modified separately in the GUI.